AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AVX-15332** - Fixed an issue that was causing the Controller migration process to fail.
 - **AVX-15454** - Deleted dependency of storage account for Azure China gateways.
 - **AVX-15528** - The real-time status of the gateway is not returned in GCP when there are a large number of instances in the VPC.
-- **AVX-15599** - Cannot launch a gateway on private OOB Controller.
 - **AVX-15639** - When replacing a gateway using image upgrade the new gateway was missing the Aviatrix-Created-Resource tag.
 This has been fixed by ensuring the tag is added while launching the new gateway.
 - **AVX-15653** - Fixed an issue where Controller migration fails when custom IAM roles and limited permissions are used.
 - **AVX-15704** - Fixed the issue when creating an IKEv2 enabled site2cloud connection, where "Failed to establish a new connection" error displays.